jvrglr/Scripts_and_notes/New_Fortran_notes.md

 ### Array
 Assumed shape: Array declarations in modules, functions,...
-The user has to make explicit the lowerbound of the arrat if it is different from 1.
+The user has to make explicit the lowerbound of the array if it is different from 1.
 ```
 subroutine test()
 implicit none